aphalo/romnidriver/README.md

 with the 64 bit Java 8 JDK and 64 bit R under Windows 10.
 (SPAM is not needed either, so the combined download from Ocean Insight is overkill.)

-After the installation of ‘Java’ and ‘OmniDriver’ is done, we are ready for the installation of the R packages.
+After the installation of ‘Java’ and ‘OmniDriver’ is completed, the R packages can be installed.
 At this point open a *new R session*, or *restart an already open R session*.
-I recommend installing first package ‘rJava’ from CRAN.
+I recommend installing first package ‘rJava’ from CRAN first, and testing that it works.
 This installation may fail if the path (folder on disk) to the Java installation is not found.

 ``` r
 install.packages("rJava")
 ```

-Once this installation has succeeded, and ‘rJava’ examples tested to work, we can install package ‘rOmniDriver’.
+Once this installation has succeeded, and ‘rJava’ examples tested to work, package ‘rOmniDriver’ and its other dependencies can be installed.

 ### ‘rOmniDriver’

-This package is not available through CRAN as it is a wrapper based on proprietary software from Ocean Insight with no source code freely available. ‘rOmniDriver’ can be installed either from a CRAN-like repository or from sources directly from the Git repository at Github.
+This package is not available through CRAN as it is a wrapper based on proprietary software from Ocean Optics with no source code freely available. ‘rOmniDriver’ can be installed either from a CRAN-like repository at *R-Universe* or from sources directly from the Git repository at *Github*.
+As the R-Universe is at most 1 h behind Github, and provides ready-made binaries for installation, this is the preferred approach.

-#### Installation of a released version
+#### Installation from R-Universe

 The “CRAN-like” repository is hosted by the R-Universe.
 It serves source packages as well as Windows, OS X (Apple Mac) and Ubuntu binaries.